Project Contract Types

-After bidding, depending on the bid amounts and the qualifications of bidders, the entire project may be given to the same services provider or different units may be allocated to different services providers.
+After bidding, depending on the bid amounts and the qualifications of bidders, the entire project may be given to the same service provider or different units may be allocated to different service providers.

 This is a good approach when different project units require different expertise to complete.

-In this contract model, the services provider is reimbursed for their machinery, labour, and other costs, in addition to contractor paying an agreed fee to the services provider.
+In this contract model, the services provider is reimbursed for their machinery, labour and other costs, in addition to contractor paying an agreed fee to the service provider.

 Incentive contracts are usually used when there is some level of uncertainty in the project cost.
 Although there are nearly-accurate estimations, the technological challenges may impact on the overall resources as well as the effort.

-This type of contracts is common for the projects involving pilot programs or the project that harness new technologies.
+This type of contract is common for the projects involving pilot programs or the project that harness new technologies.

-The main mechanism of Incentive contract is to divide any target price overrun between the client and the services provider in order to minimize the business risks for both parties.
+The main mechanism of Incentive contract is to divide any target price overrun between the client and the service provider in order to minimize the business risks for both parties.

 Retainer (Time and Material - T&M)